majidnili/MyPlant/README.md

 LinkedIn: https://www.linkedin.com/in/majidnili
 ## Description:
 Finding the right plant is not easy for layman since similar looking plants can have copletely set of different needs such as light and water.
 Myplant uses natural language process to recommend plnats using cosine similarity between plants.
+For more information check out the source code MyPlant.py.
 ## Data Source:
 Data is scraped from www.missouribotanicalgarden.org with about 7100 well documented plant profiles. missouribotanicalgarden.org is a credible website cited by USDA.
 ## Modeling: